Pizza67/times-tables-challenge/README.md

 Each player can start the round whenever they're ready, but everyone faces the same challenging questions.

 _Remember, your performance in Challenge Mode rounds counts towards your overall average score!_

+## Game variants
+Game rules can be changed a bit without changing the way levels and achievements are reached.

+* **Go Beyond 9**: Extend the times tables up to 12 for an extra challenge.
+(Default: Times tables up to 9)
+* **Self-Sabotage**: With this option enabled, your score for each round is permanently recorded, even if you replay it and get a lower score.
+(Default: Only your highest score for each round is saved)
+* **Track time left**: In this mode, your best round score will factor in the time you have remaining after answering all questions.
+The faster you are, the higher your potential score!
+(Default: Time remaining does not affect the score)

 The app works completely offline and no user account is required to play.